|Date of Birth||18 October 1927, Wise, Virginia, USA|

-George C. Scott was an immensely talented actor, a star of screen, stage and television who was born in Virginia in 1927.
-At the age of eight his mother died and his father, an executive at Buick, raised him.
+George C. Scott was an immensely talented actor, a star of screen, stage and television.
+He was born in 1927 in Wise, Virginia, to Helena Agnes (Slemp) and George Dewey Scott.
+At the age of eight, his mother died, and his father, an executive at Buick, raised him.
 In 1945 he joined the US Marines and spent four years with them, no doubt an inspiration for portraying Gen. George S. Patton years later.
 When Scott left the Marines he enrolled in journalism classes at the University of Missouri, but it was while performing in a play there that the acting bug bit him.
 He has said it "clicked, just like tumblers in a safe."

 It was in 1957 that he landed a role in "Richard III" in New York City.
 The play was a hit and brought the young actor to the attention of critics.
 Soon he began to get work on television, mostly in live broadcasts of plays, and in 1959 he landed the part of the crafty prosecutor in Anatomy of a Murder (1959).
 It was this role that got him his first Oscar nomination, for Best Supporting Actor.